Stephan-Ghequiere/requestlogging_aspnetcore/README.md

 ## Coupling with a Service Agent

 Starting from .NET Core v2.1, it is recommended to register HttpClient in serviceagents as a singleton using the HttpClientFactory.
-This package contains a DelegatingHandler which can be used to add the correlationheader to each outgoing request.
+This package contains a DelegatingHandler which can be used to log each outgoing request.

 ``` csharp